Blackwater Draw: Archaeology

-The Blackwater Draw National Historic Landmark contains an important archaeological site that was first recognized in 1929 by Ridgley Whiteman of Clovis, New Mexico.
+Blackwater Draw contains an important archaeological site, called Blackwater Draw National Historic Landmark, first recognized in 1929 by Ridgley Whiteman of Clovis, New Mexico.
 Blackwater Locality No. 1 (29RV2; LA3324) is the type-site of the Clovis culture.
 The first large-scale excavation occurred in 1932, though local residents had been collecting bone and lithic materials for decades.

 In the 1960s Frank J. Brolio excavated a camp site just to the northwest of the main site, known colloquially as "Franks Folsom Site".
 Finds included an especially large chert bi-face.
 In this period (1952 to 1970) Blackwater Draw was being commercially mined for gravel with a number of mammoth and bison kill stations being uncovered.

 In another part of Blackwater draw known as the Mitchell Locality a large Folsom period campsite was excavated in the 1980s.
 A number of lithics were recovered including some with bison and pronghorn blood residue.

 Evidence of "fluted" points, spearheads now known as Clovis points (a New World invention) and other stone and bone weapons, tools, and processing implements were found at the archaeological site.
 The Clovis points were lanceolate and often, though not always, longer than Folsom points.

 The Clovis-age artifacts are in association with the remains of extinct Late Pleistocene megafauna, including mammoth, camel, horse, bison, saber-toothed cat, sloths, and dire wolf that were hunted by the early peoples who visited the site.
 Generations of some of the earliest New World inhabitants hunted and camped at Blackwater Draw, creating stratified levels of archaeological remains from many different time periods, including Clovis, Folsom, Midland, Agate Basin, and various Archaic period occupants.